Albanian People's Army: Cultural Revolution

-Beginning on 1 May 1966 (International Workers Day), the military ranks were changed to the ranks of the Chinese People's Liberation Army (PLA) during the Cultural and Ideological Revolution.
+Beginning on 1 May 1966 (International Workers' Day), the military ranks were changed to the ranks of the Chinese People's Liberation Army (PLA) during the Cultural and Ideological Revolution.
 One of the things that changed during the period was the role of the military commander was smaller due to the role of the political commissars.

 Foreign military relations

 Before 1948 the UPSh was heavily funded by Yugoslavia.
 After relations declined between the two countries Albania turned to the Soviet Union for military aid.
-In 1960, as the Sino-Soviet split and the Soviet–Albanian split was unfolding, the UPSh switched its military alliance from the Soviet Armed Forces to the PLA.
+In 1960, as the Sino-Soviet split and the Albanian–Soviet split was unfolding, the UPSh switched its military alliance from the Soviet Armed Forces to the PLA.
 Concerned that Premier Nikita Khrushchev and Chairman Leonid Brezhnev were liberalizing their foreign policy approach to Yugoslavia and after condemning the Warsaw Pact invasion of Czechoslovakia the UPSh withdrew entirely from the Soviet-led Warsaw Pact military alliance on behalf of the country.